Who Are Honey County? 5 Things You Need to Know

 "They wanted a song to dance to, and they wanted to do a tribute to the survivors and uplift the country community," the group explains.
 "They felt like enough time had passed that it was time to talk about it, and celebrate the country community -- and the resilience of the country community."

-The trio was tasked with writing a song that would not only commemorate the lives lost and the experiences of the survivors, but also provide a sense of hope and optimism.
+The duo was tasked with writing a song that would not only commemorate the lives lost and the experiences of the survivors, but also provide a sense of hope and optimism.
 It needed to be a good backdrop for a dance number, too.
-Oh, and to top it all off -- the group only had two months to get it all finished.
+Oh, and to top it all off -- the pair only had two months to get it all finished.

 "It was very daunting!"
 Honey County admit.
 "But we couldn't say no -- to be asked to do that was such an honor.
 We were like, 'Well, we're gonna do it, and we're gonna do our best job.'
 We have so many friends that were there."